Portrait of smiling boy with his mother.

 Act now

-We must act now so what the Sustainable Development Goals target of reducing child wasting prevalence to below 3 per cent can be achieved by 2030, and more children can survive and thrive.
+We must act now to scale up the prevention, early detection and treatment of child wasting to achieve the Sustainable Development Goal target of reducing child wasting prevalence to below 3 per cent by 2030.
+Achieving this target is critical to save lives and set more children on the path to grow, develop and thrive.